-Since October 2016, Amazon has made considerable changes to its product review policy.
-For this reason, there is a lot of confusion surrounding the do’s and don’ts of asking for a product review.
+Over the years, Amazon has made considerable changes to its product review policy.
+This has led to a lot of confusion surrounding the do’s and don’ts of asking for an Amazon product review.

 To be clear, at Jungle Scout we believe all types of review manipulation bring down the Amazon platform.
 It leads to a loss of shopper trust.
 And a loss of trust means less sales for the platform, sellers and even our business.

-If you’re ever in doubt that what you’re doing might be considered unethical or illegal in Amazon’s eyes, err on the side of caution.
+If you’re ever in doubt that what you’re doing might be considered unethical or illegal in Amazon’s eyes, err on the side of caution and check Amazon’s product review policy.
 It’s always the best option.

 In Amazon’s words: